Quick Start Guide

 Summary

 Our recommendation for new users is to get familiar with the navigation quickly.
+Log into your account as soon as possible and have a look around the platform and explore its possibilities and functions.

-Next, we suggest you use a test audience to go through the Push events process.
+Next, we suggest you create a test audience to go through the Push events process.
 For most of our customers, this is the most impactful tool in Lily.
 Mastering it will give you superpowers in reaching your customers with the right message at the right time.

 Read more